nfinit/databook/os/vax-vms/010-install.md

 DECdtm is a Distributed Transaction Manager designed mainly to help ensure integrity and consistency of transactions between multiple resources, especially in VAX cluster environments.
-In order for DECdtm and applications using it (such as Rdb) to function properly, DECdtm requires a log file to record transactions to, named `SYS$JOURNAL:SYSTEM$node.LM$JOURNAL` where `node` corresponds to the DECnet node name of your VAX.
+It is mainly used by DEC's first-party database solutions on VMS like Rdb and DBMS, and requires a transaction log file in order to properly function, which it will search for every 15 minutes while active.

+#### For a networked VAX: preparing a log file

-We can create a transaction log using the Log Manager Control Program `LCMP`, run using the following command:
+If you expect to install DECnet networking on your VAX and know what its node name will be, you can prepare DECdtm by creating a log file using the Log Manager Control Program `LCMP`, run using the command:
 ```
 RUN SYS$SYSTEM:LCMP
 ```